Zettelkasten-Method/zettelkasten.de/content/posts/2017/1/trello-zettelkasten-implementation.md

 * Print cards and boards to create a PDF.
 See [Printing in Trello](http://help.trello.com/article/812-printing-in-trello).

+* Use the ["Export to Trello" Chrome extension](https://chrome.google.com/webstore/detail/nhdelomnagopgaealggpgojkhcafhnin) to export your data to an Excel spreadsheet.

 * Export cards and boards to JSON.
-You can [convert JSON to CSV or Excel spreadsheets](http://help.trello.com/article/828-getting-custom-data-from-trello-into-a-spreadsheet).
+You can [convert JSON to CSV or Excel spreadsheets](http://help.trello.com/article/828-getting-custom-data-from-trello-into-a-spreadsheet) or import it directly into other applications that understand the JSON format.

 * Access the [Trello API](https://developers.trello.com/) and use [a script](https://github.com/search?utf8=%E2%9C%93&q=trello+markdown) to convert the resulting JSON into Markdown files.